microsoft/data-science-editor/README.md

 * install the recommended extensions (**MDX**, **ESLint** and **Prettier** extensions)
 * in the Git view, click on the ``jacdac`` branch and select ``main`` so that changes are automatically synched
+* remember that you need a bash-like terminal to run some of these commands - VS Code allows you to start a Git Bash terminal from the new terminals dropdown

 ### Specs build